mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 those in inner scopes can shadow those in outer scopes.

-Package-level variables are local to the package unless their name starts uppercase.
+Package-level variables are local to the package unless their name starts with an uppercase letter.

 Go distinguishes between declaring, initializing, and assigning variables.